 Scalp psoriasis is different from having eczema on the scalp, although the treatment options can be the same.

 What causes scalp psoriasis and what triggers it?

 The underlying cause of scalp psoriasis is the immune system sending faulty signals to your skin cells.
 Scalp psoriasis is genetic, but the exact causes are different for everyone.
 Common triggers include:

 It’s a common misconception that psoriasis is contagious.
 This is not true; you can’t catch psoriasis by coming into contact with someone who has the condition.
 In fact, psoriasis is hereditary, which means if someone else in your family has or has had the condition, you are more likely to get it too.

-Scalp psoriasis and hair loss is something many people with the condition worry about, but the condition itself does not lead to hair loss.
+Scalp psoriasis and hair loss are something many people with the condition worry about, but the condition itself does not lead to hair loss.
 With severe scalp psoriasis, heavy scratching, rubbing, and picking large scaly spots can cause temporary hair loss.
 The good news is that in the vast majority of cases, your hair grows back after scalp psoriasis clears.

 At present, there is no cure for scalp psoriasis.
-However, over-the-counter and prescription treatments that can help you manage the symptoms.
+However, over-the-counter and prescription treatments can help you manage the symptoms.